Nlarou/ProjetWebSocket/README.md

 # ProjetWebSocket.
 Simple project to work with WebSocket.
 The goal was to make a chat, everything needed to be logged and stored in the database.
-Took 3 days to make so not polished but the core principle work.

 ![alt text](https://github.com/Nlarou/ProjetWebSocket/blob/main/login1.png?raw=true)